MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-data-sources.md

 ### <a name="export-format"></a>Export format

 You can use the **Export format** data source to run another ER format in scope of the editable format execution.
-So, the results of execution of the nested ER format can be used as a data source for execution of the editable ER format.
+So, the execution results of the nested ER format can be used as a data source for the execution of the editable ER format.

 Use the mandatory **Format** property to specify an ER format that must be executed in scope of the editable format execution.

 ### <a name="import-format"></a>Import format

 You can use the **Import format** data source to parse an inbound business document.
-So, the results of an inbound document parsing can be used in the format mapping to fill a data model.
+The results of the inbound document parsing can then be used in the format mapping to fill a data model.

 Use the mandatory **Format** property to specify an ER format that must be used for inbound document parsing.

-The following illustration shows the ER format that is configured to parse an inbound document in XML format.
+The following illustration shows the ER format that's configured to parse an inbound document in XML format.

 ![The format structure on the Format designer page.](./media/er-data-sources-ds-import-format-structure.png)

-The following illustration shows the model mapping that contains a data source of the ***Import format*** type using to expose data of the parsed inbound document and use this data to fill a data model.
+The following illustration shows the model mapping that contains a ***Import format*** type data source to expose data of the parsed inbound document and then use the data to fill a data model.

 ![The data source of the Import format type on the Model mapping designer page.](./media/er-data-sources-ds-import-format-mapping.gif)

-To learn more, review the [Parse incoming documents](er-parse-incoming-documents.md) article.
+To learn more, review the article, [Parse incoming documents](er-parse-incoming-documents.md).

 ## <a name="dynamics-365-finance-group"></a>Dynamics 365 Finance group

 ### <a name="class"></a>Class

-You can use the **[Class](er-formula-supported-data-types-composite.md#class)** data source to call from your ER solution a static method of a public class.
-Values of arguments for calling classes can be dynamically defined at runtime.
-To invoke a class, configure a data source of the ***Calculated field*** type with an expression that refers the desired class of application source code.
-To learn more, complete the steps of the procedure in the [Design ER expressions to call application class methods](./tasks/design-expressions-app-class-er.md) article.
+You can use the **[Class](er-formula-supported-data-types-composite.md#class)** data source to call a static method of a public class from your ER solution.
+Argument values for calling classes can be dynamically defined at runtime.
+To invoke a class, configure a ***Calculated field*** type data source with an expression that refers the desired class of application source code.
+To learn more, complete the procedures in the [Design ER expressions to call application class methods](./tasks/design-expressions-app-class-er.md) article.

-You can add a data source of the ***Class*** type in the editable **Model mapping** component.
-Should you identify the editable model mapping as the preferrable one for execution, set the **Integration point** option of this data source of the ***Class*** type to **Yes**.
-To learn more about this option, review the [API to run a format mapping for the generation of outbound documents](er-apis-app10-0-11.md#api-to-run-a-format-mapping-for-the-generation-of-outbound-documents) section.
+You can add a ***Class*** type data source in the editable **Model mapping** component.
+If you identify the editable model mapping as the preferrable one for execution, set the **Integration point** option of this ***Class*** type data source to **Yes**.
+To learn more about this option, review the section, [API to run a format mapping for the generation of outbound documents](er-apis-app10-0-11.md#api-to-run-a-format-mapping-for-the-generation-of-outbound-documents).

 ### <a name="object"></a>Object

-You can use the **[Object](er-formula-supported-data-types-composite.md#object)** data source to call from your ER solution a public method of a class instance.
-Values of arguments for calling classes can be dynamically defined at runtime.
-To invoke a class, configure a data source of the ***Calculated field*** type with an expression that refers the desired class of application source code.
+You can use the **[Object](er-formula-supported-data-types-composite.md#object)** data source to call a public method of a class instance from your ER solution.
+Argument values for calling classes can be dynamically defined at runtime.
+To invoke a class, configure a ***Calculated field*** type data source with an expression that refers the desired class of application source code.

-You can add a data source of the ***Object*** type in the editable **Model mapping** component.
-Should you identify the editable model mapping as the preferrable one for execution at runtime, set the **Integration point** option of this data source of the ***Object*** type to **Yes**.
+You can add an ***Object*** type data source in the editable **Model mapping** component.
+If you identify the editable model mapping as the preferrable one for execution at runtime, set the **Integration point** option of this ***Object*** type data source to **Yes**.

 ### <a name="enumeration"></a>Enumeration

 The **Enumeration** data source represents the application enumeration.
-The following illustration shows a format enumeration that has been configured for the editable format component.
-Usually, this data source is required when you configure an ER expression to compare a particular application enumeration value with a value of the relevant enumeration that another data source returns.
+The following illustration shows a format enumeration that's been configured for the editable format component.
+This data source is usually required when you configure an ER expression to compare a particular application enumeration value with a value of the relevant enumeration that another data source returns.

 Use the mandatory **Enumeration** property to specify an application enumeration.